Hurricane Florence Brings Floodwaters And Battering Rains To The Carolinas

 “It’s not going to take much in a lot of these areas to saturate the soil, so trees are going to come down really easily and knock down power lines,” said Ken Graham, director of the National Hurricane Center.

-As previously reported by the Inquisitr, governors in the Carolinas were forced to issued evacuation orders for almost a million people on Wednesday.
+As previously reported by the Inquisitr, governors in the Carolinas were forced to issue evacuation orders for almost a million people on Wednesday.